 As part of the local My Brother's Keeper initiative, students receive mentoring from men of color to help provide a safe and supportive community for boys of color, where they feel valued and have clear pathways to opportunity.

-An all-girls program, in partnership with Sisterhood in the City, that combines positive adult female mentoring with group activities and a structured curriculum that helps to empower young females of color to succeed as productive citizens, both scholastically and in all aspects of their personal life.
-Its target audience is middle school aged girls between 11-14 years old.
+In partnership with Sisterhood in the City, students receive mentoring from women to empower young (middle and high school age) girls of color to succeed as productive citizens, both scholastically and in all aspects of their personal life.

-The African American Financial Capability Initiative (AAFCI) of Tacoma works to improve and protect the economic security of African-Americans in the Tacoma Pierce County area by enhancing asset-building services, improving policy advocacy strategies and increasing leadership capacity.
+The Center helps to improve and protect the economic security of African-Americans in the Tacoma Pierce County area by enhancing asset-building services, improving policy advocacy, and increasing leadership capacity.

 Our Home Ownership Program helps community members achieve and sustain successful home ownership through a variety of classes, workshops, one-to-one coaching and support.
-Home ownership is one of the most important ways that families build wealth and we work to make that dream a reality.
 Classes are held every 2nd Saturday at Tacoma Urban League, 10AM-3PM.
-Sign-up for more information.

 Designed for families with children ages 0-12 years, this program helps parents learn positive parenting approaches.
 You can choose home visiting services, online, or to attend a support group.
 253.383.2007

 Join us bi-weekly for a healthy snack & social support to women of color, their infants, & families.
 Our group meets 1st & 3rd Thursdays.
 Chelsea Lawyer, Support Group Lead 253.798.4569

 All birthing people to have a safe and memorable birthing experience.

 Connect with Vanessa Bussell, a doula, childbirth educator, and breastfeeding peer counselor. vanessasbutterflybirth.com/